 Chez Mère-Grand, 800 Berri Street

-A combo grocery, café, and brunch spot (when allowed!), Chez Mère-Grand puts everything you need to create a pleasing, gourmet gift basket at the palm of your hand!
+A combo grocery, café, and brunch spot, Chez Mère-Grand puts everything you need to create a pleasing, gourmet gift basket at the palm of your hand!
 Homemade granola, orange flower madeleines… and especially their Snickers flavoured snack spread!

 Épicerie Marinelli, 759 de la Commune Street West